pixelkode/mynetx-site-mynetx.net/wp-content/plugins/google-analyticator/readme.txt

 - Supports outbound link tracking of all links on the page, including links not managed by WordPress
 - Supports download link tracking
 - Supports event tracking with outbound links / downloads instead of the old pageview tracking method
-- **NEW!** Support site speed tracking
+- Support site speed tracking
 - Allows hiding of Administrator visits without affecting Google Analytics' site overlay feature
 - Supports any advanced tracking code Google provides
 - Installs easily - unlike other plugins, the user doesn't even have to know their Analytics UID
 - Provides complete control over options; disable any feature if needed
 - Supports localization - get the settings page in your language of choice

-For more information, visit the [Google Analyticator plugin page](http://ronaldheft.com/code/analyticator/).
+For more information, visit the [Google Analyticator plugin page](http://www.videousermanuals.com/google-analyticator/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description).

+If you have a great idea on how to improve the plugin, we would love to hear from you at the [Google Analyticator Feature Request page](http://www.videousermanuals.com/google-analyticator/feature-request/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description)

+A big thank you from the whole community to [Ronald](http://ronaldheft.com/) for all the hard work he put into this plugin.

 == Installation ==

-Please visit [Google Analyticator's support forum](http://forums.ronaldheft.com/viewtopic.php?f=5&t=17) for installation information.
+Please visit the new home of [Google Analyticator](http://www.videousermanuals.com/google-analyticator/?utm_campaign=analyticator&utm_medium=plugin&utm_source=description) for installation information.

+If you are updating, you will need to Authenticate your site again, so it will work with the new Google API

 == Frequently Asked Questions ==

-Please visit [Google Analyticator's support forum](http://forums.ronaldheft.com/viewforum.php?f=5) for the latest FAQ information.
+If you receive an error after authenticating, refresh the page, and it will work properly.
+This is a known issue, and we are working with Google to resolve it.

+For any support issues, please use the official WordPress support forums.

 == Screenshots ==